Is Sicily Part of Italy? The Strained Relationship Between the Island and the Mainland

 Sicily's history is a tapestry of diverse civilizations.
 In the 8th century BC, the ancient Greeks colonized the island and established thriving city-states such as Syracuse and Agrigento.
 The Greek influence is still evident in the island's language, cuisine, and artistic traditions.

 Sicily's strategic location at the crossroads of the Mediterranean made it a coveted prize for successive empires.
-Over the later centuries, the Carthaginians, Romans, Byzantines, Arabs, Normans, and the House of Aragon ruled the island, among others.
+Over the centuries, the Carthaginians, Romans, Byzantines, Arabs, Normans, and the House of Aragon ruled the island, among others.
 Each civilization brought customs, architectural styles, and administrative systems, creating a rich tapestry of cultural diversity that was uniquely Sicilian.

 The Norman conquest of Sicily in the 11th century marked a significant turning point in the island's history.
 Under the rule of the Norman kings, Sicily experienced a golden age.
 The Normans constructed magnificent cathedrals, castles, and palaces that showcased the fusion of Norman, Arab, and Byzantine influences.
 This architectural legacy continues to captivate visitors from around the world.